Maurice Tillieux: Career

 It was in the weekly comic Heroïc-Albums, which started in 1947, that he developed his style and proved himself a master of detective stories loaded with humour and atmosphere.
 Heroïc-Albumss main appeal was that each issue contained complete stories rather than a number of episodes spread over weekly or monthly instalments.

 Tillieux's most notable contribution was Félix, the adventures of a glasses-wearing reporter who travelled the world accompanied by two sidekicks called Allume-Gaz (French for gas lighter) and Inspector Cabarez of the Chilean police.
 Like most comic strip reporters, Félix spent most of his time fighting crooks and spies rather than simply reporting about them.Heroïc-Albums ceased publication in 1956, and Tillieux introduced his most famous character, Gil Jourdan, in Spirou magazine, where he had already worked as an illustrator since 1940.
 Jourdan was very similar to Félix, though he had clear vision and was an actual PI.
 Like Félix, he was also flanked by two sidekicks, including a police contact, both of whom provided most of the comic relief which contrasted to the earnest nature of the title character.
-Some of Félix's stories were the basis for some of Jourdan's own adventures.
+Some of Félix's stories were the basis for some of Jourdan's adventures.

 One major innovation of the Jourdan series was the atmosphere of the places where he would go to.
 Whereas previous series like The Adventures of Tintin were based in spotlessly clean homes and locations, Jordan's world was made up of dusty offices, littered streets, wet docks and mud-splattered farms.

 In later years Tillieux, like many leading figures in the field, stuck to writing while leaving most of the artwork to others.
 Gos took over the drawing of Gil Jourdan and Tillieux also contributed to other series such as Tif et Tondu and Yoko Tsuno.
-Another major detective series was Jess Long, the adventures of an FBI agent which were drawn by Arthur Piroton.
+Another major detective series was Jess Long, the adventures of an FBI agent, which were drawn by Arthur Piroton in a more realistic style.

 Tillieux enjoyed action as well as humour and mystery, and many of his strips feature elaborate fights and car chases.
-He died from the results of a car crash near Tours on 31 January 1978, while returning from the annual Angoulême International Comics Festival.
+On 31 January 1978, while returning from the annual Angoulême International Comics Festival, he was fatally injured in a car crash near Tours, and died two days later on 2 February.